adwaygirish/adwaygirish.github.io/_pages/research.md

 ___
 ## Interests
 ___
 I'm not very specific about my interests yet.
-In general, I like parts of Electrical Engineering which involve rigorous mathematics - like Signal Processing.
-A recent course on Analog circuits has also intrigued me considerably (mostly due to its analytic nature).
-I used to be quite averse to coding earlier, but, being aware of the necessity of coding as something of a skill as basic as simple arithmetic, I decided to have a go at it recently, and I must say, my opinion on programming has definitely changed for the better.
+I'm still exploring, trying to keep an open mind.
+Of all the stuff I've done so far, I like signal processing, which is also what most of my projects are based on.
 ___
 ## Projects
 ___